 The story of resveratrol: It is found in red wine and activates sirtuins, enzymes linked to aging.
 In the lab, it extends the lifespan of yeast.
 Sinclair was its face.

 The Problem: Resveratrol is not well absorbed in the human gut.
 Most of what you consume does not reach the cells.
 In human studies, it has not shown consistent benefits.
-Sinclair himself stopped taking it and switched to NMN.
+Sinclair himself still takes it (about 1 gram per day, mixed with a fatty source to improve absorption) alongside NMN, believing the two work synergistically, but he also admits that resveratrol absorption in the body is problematic.

 Recommendation: Save your money, and occasionally drink a glass of red wine (if you like it).
 It won't save your life, but at least it tastes good.